KoukeNeko/KoukeNeko-Nametag/README.md

 - The default configuration uses commands compatible with TAB plugin and LuckPerms, but you can modify these in config.yml
 - The tags.yml file contains default tags, which you can modify or add to as needed
 - When removing a tag, all online players will receive a notification if they had that tag
+- 🆕 **After updating, the plugin will automatically update your config.yml with new sections while preserving existing settings**
+- 🆕 **You can now customize menu appearance, command settings, and file locations**
+- 🆕 **Debug mode is available for troubleshooting - enable `debug.enabled` for detailed logs**

 ## 🤝 Contribution